GitHub ActionsNew

 }If no config is present, the default threshold of 70 is used.

-run: iris gate . --format json --output iris-gate.json
+run: iris gate . --format json --output iris-report.json

 env: